derrod/legendary/README.md

   --wine-prefix <wine pfx path>
-                        Set WINE prefix to use --no-wine             Do not run game with WINE (e.g. if a wrapper is used)
+                        Set WINE prefix to use --no-wine             Do not run game with WINE (e.g. if a wrapper is used) --crossover           Interactively configure CrossOver for this
+                        application.
+  --crossover-app <path to .app>
+                        Specify which App to use for CrossOver (e.g.
+                        "/Applications/CrossOver.app")
+  --crossover-bottle <bottle name>
+                        Specify which bottle to use for CrossOver

 Command: list-games